sinaxin/Onkyo-Pi/README.md

 Protocol is pretty simple for implementation.
 In one message is transfered 12 bit code.
 This code represents action for target device.
 Most significant bit is send first.

 ## Library
-There are two Onkyo-RI library:
 * blocking - send() method blocks other program execution until whole command is sent.
 It takes up to 61 ms.
-* non-blocking - send() method only start command sending.
-The execution is handled by processing() function.
-This function must be called periodically with maximum 1 ms period.
-Function return bool value about sending status (true - data is being sent, false - nothing to sent/sending is done).
-Before the command is completely sent other functions can be executed.
-Library use internaly Arduino micros() function, so no other timer is not blocked.

 ## RI codes
 At mentioned sites are also listed codes for Onkyo devices.
 Unfortunnately none of the codes is not valid for my receiver TX-8020.
 To determine the valid codes I wrote a simple loop for Arduino (more below) that goes through the whole 12bit code range (0x0-0xFFF).
 Results are listed below commands.